Sample of inmate Life Maps

 The use of arts as rehabilitation for those that are incarcerated works towards a model of incarceration as a rehabilitative rather than punitive practice.
 Evidence has shown that arts programs within prisons are excellent outlets for self-expression and personal achievement as well as provide therapeutic and healing benefits.
 Expressive Art Workshops offer inmates and opportunity to be seen as emotionally available and creative human beings capable of change and empathy despite their crimes.
 The Human Element Project has developed a series of thought provoking workshops specifically designed to offer inmates an opportunity for self-exploration and expression through a variety of art mediums combined with expressive writing.

-Rehabilitative Expressive Art Workshops for prison inmates
+Rehabilitative Expressive Art Workshops for prison inmates and incarcerated youth

 From the Inside Out